 Bao Bei Chinese Brasserie

-Popular items include favourites such the pork and kimchi dumplings, confit duck low mein and szechuan black pepper beef.
+Their east meets west kitchen pumps out excellent casual pan-Asian fare with freshest of local ingredients like pork and kimchi dumplings, confit duck low mein and szechuan black pepper beef.

 Most people’s immediate reaction upon hearing the words Japanese/Italian Fusion is quite simple: why?